 Modified Accrual - A method of timing in the recognition of transactions and events.
 Please see Accrual basis for the alternative method.
-Modified accrual basis records revenue when earned, if they are collectible within the period or soon enough afterwards to be used to pay liabilities of the period.
+Modified accrual basis records revenue when earned, if they are collectible within the period or soon www.ci.scappoose.or.us Page 142 of 145 enough afterwards to be used to pay liabilities of the period.
 Expenditures are recorded when a liability is incurred except that debt service payments and other specific accrued liabilities are recognized only when payment is due.